 To this end, Metori implements procedures to prevent situations giving rise to conflicts of interests, through:

-– mapping situations that may give rise to conflicts of interests;
+– mapping situations that may give / have given rise to conflicts of interests;

 – making its staff aware of best practices;